richardlawson/todo/README.md

 # todo

-This app creates a to do list app
+This app creates a to do list app in vue

 ## Project Setup